Primary Louisiana Office Location: 400 Poydras Tower, #1975, New Orleans, 70130

 Lake Charles is a thriving industrial city that falls right in between Houston and New Orleans.
 With such size and continued growth comes plenty of vehicles regularly on the road, all of which can get into accidents.
 Truck accidents can cause particularly horrible trauma, and they regularly result in hefty physical, emotional, and financial costs for their victims.
 If a truck accident has left you or a loved one injured, you’re likely to feel overwhelmed by the aftermath and unsure of how to move forward.

-You don’t have to face this difficult task alone—the dedicated legal team at Stewart J Guss, Injury Accident Lawyers serving Lake Charles, Louisiana, has the experience, commitment, and compassion to help guide your claim toward the fair and just compensation to which you are entitled.
+You don’t have to face this difficult task alone—the dedicated legal team at Stewart J. Guss Personal Injury Lawyers serving Lake Charles, Louisiana, has the experience, commitment, and compassion to help guide your claim toward the fair and just compensation to which you are entitled.
 Our skilled team of truck accident attorneys and legal professionals are here to help.
-Our intake department is available for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by
+Our intake department is available for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE

 Truck Accidents are a Growing Problem

 Because of the massive size differential between semis and cars on the road, truck accidents are often catastrophic.
-As terrifying and dangerous as truck accidents can be, it’s important to recognize that truck accidents happen more often than you may think—and can happen to you anytime you’re out on the road.
-As our consumer-driven economy continues to grow, the demand for more and more commercial trucks to transport those goods continues to flood our highways.
+As terrifying and dangerous as truck accidents can be, it’s important to recognize that truck accidents happen more often than you may think—nd can happen to you anytime you’re out on the road.
+As our consumer-driven economy continues to grow, the demand for more and more commercial trucks to transport those goods continuesto flood our highways.
 With more trucks, come more truck accidents.

 Giant tractor-trailers are integral to our economy, and they’re everywhere.
 The FMCSA forwards important statistics related to commercial truck accidents:

 - There were 29 percent more fatal truck accidents in 2016 than there were in 2009.